yefriddavid/sync-taskbook-firebase/README.md

 ## Docs

-This GNU solution allow you to up taskbook data to firebase to keep your data in every time.
+This GNU solution allow you to up taskbook data into firebase to keep your data in every time on cloud.

 ### Prerequisites